Dominic LeBlanc: 2008 leadership bid

 On October 27, 2008, LeBlanc was the first candidate to officially announce his intention to seek the leadership of the Liberal party to replace Stéphane Dion.
 Former leadership candidates Michael Ignatieff and Bob Rae came forward shortly after LeBlanc's announcement.
 His supporters included top staffers in the prime minister's office under Jean Chrétien, such as his former chief of staff Percy Downe, and Tim Murphy, chief of staff under Paul Martin.
-Some senior organizers in Gerard Kennedy's 2006 leadership bid were also with LeBlanc.
+Some senior organizers in Gerard Kennedy's 2006 leadership bid also supported LeBlanc.

-On December 8, 2008, LeBlanc announced he was dropping out of the leadership race because he felt a leader needed to be put in place as soon as possible and that he was throwing his support behind Ignatieff.
+On December 8, 2008, LeBlanc announced he was dropping out of the leadership race because he felt a new leader needed to be in place as soon as possible and that he was throwing his support behind Ignatieff.
 The next day Rae dropped out of the race and Ignatieff was acclaimed leader when Dion stepped down.

-2011–2015
+41st Canadian Parliament

-LeBlanc retained his seat in the 2011 election, while the Liberals dropped down to third place in the House of Commons.
+LeBlanc retained his seat in the 2011 election, the only Liberal to be elected in New Brunswick, while the Liberals dropped down to third place in the House of Commons.

-Regarding the race for the leadership of the Liberal Party, LeBlanc, a prospective leadership candidate, puts it, the next leader needs to commit 10 to 15 years of his or her life "occupied exclusively" with rebuilding the Liberal party and winning elections.
+Following Ignatieff's resignation as leader, LeBlanc was seen as a potential leadership candidate.
+LeBlanc did not say whether he was considering a bid but hoped to be part of the "rebuilding and renewal" of the party.
+Later, LeBlanc said that the next leader needs to commit 10 to 15 years of his or her life "occupied exclusively" with rebuilding the Liberal party and winning elections.
+On October 5, 2012, he announced he would not stand for the leadership and instead endorsed Justin Trudeau.

+From 2012 to 2015, LeBlanc served as the Liberal opposition house leader.